2024 has shown significant breaches that have shaken our trust in the current state of quality assurance.

 Map to the solution

-• Autonomous test creation: OwlityAI’s ML algorithms scanned the app’s codebase, analyzed user behavior and automatically generated relevant test cases.
-As a result, a 95% drop in the time spent on manual test creation and one happy QA team with more strategic tasks.
+- Autonomous test creation: OwlityAI’s ML algorithms scanned the app’s codebase, analyzed user behavior and automatically generated relevant test cases.
+This resulted in a 95% drop in the time spent on manual test creation — a real-world example of how to reduce manual QA workload with autonomous tools.

-• Ongoing testing: An e-commerce project integrated OwlityAI into its CI/CD pipeline and, this way, handed over test execution to the machine — Owlity started testing with every code update/commit.
-This sped up feedback to developers so that they could fix all issues on time.
+- Ongoing testing: An e-commerce project integrated OwlityAI into its CI/CD pipeline and, this way, handed over test execution to the machine — Owlity started testing with every code update/commit.
+This is a clear example of how to solve testing bottlenecks with AI — developers receive feedback immediately and fix issues in the same sprint.

-Why QA managers are prioritizing autonomous testing solutions
+Why QA managers are prioritizing AI testing solutions

 Need for speed: faster testing cycles